open-telemetry/opentelemetry.io/content/en/docs/kubernetes/operator/automatic.md

 description:
   An implementation of auto-instrumentation using the OpenTelemetry Operator.
 # prettier-ignore
-cSpell:ignore: autoinstrumentation GRPCNETCLIENT k8sattributesprocessor otelinst otlpreceiver PTRACE REDISCALA
+cSpell:ignore: autoinstrumentation GRPCNETCLIENT k8sattributesprocessor otelinst otlpreceiver PTRACE REDISCALA Werkzeug
 ---

 The OpenTelemetry Operator supports injecting and configuring